Virtual Machine#

 Execution Environments#

-within the VM.
-The environment is automatically chosen depending on if you provided a Docker image as a runtime or not.
+The virtual machine backend can run functions either using the default python3 interpreter of the VM, or by using a Docker container within the VM.
+The environment is automatically chosen depending on whether or not you provided a Docker image as a runtime.

 Default Environment#